 Phase 1

-This butterfly was found in our yard just after it died.
-It was in perfect condition, laid out flat and symetrical.
+I found this butterfly in our yard just after it died.
+It was in perfect condition, laid out flat and symmetrical.
 I wanted to create something to reflect its beauty.

 Phase 2

-I imported the photograph into the Inkpad app on my iPad and painstakingly traced it to render the image above.
+I imported the photograph into a vector drawing app on my iPad and painstakingly traced it to render the image above.
 Tracing the head, body and legs presented a challenge in getting lighting and magnification just right on subsequent detail photos.

 Phase 3